beammeupscottiii/LagoKacheWebsite/Notes.md

 #### Restaurant Website

 ----------------------------------------------------------------------------------------
+### 12. 17.
+2025
+@0755 Menu up and fully styled
+Maybe should add 'back to main site' button on menu page?

 ### 12. 16.
 2025
 @0730 have to finish up menu, add header image, attach to main site probably add a section and a button for it,